 Non-verbal communication strategies are just as important in getting your message across.
 Techniques to improve your non-verbal communication include:

-Once you have mastered effective communication skills, you’ll want to list them on your resumé.
+Once you have built good communication skills, you’ll want to list them on your resumé.
 Highlighting your communication skills is a great way to stand out from other job seekers.

 The first step is to identify your top communication skills.
 You might want to look at a full list of communication skills, to find which ones relate to you most.
 Once you’ve developed your own list, try to narrow it down to your top three to five.